MalyshevMS/Asteroid_shooter/info/readme.txt

     Attention!!!
     You may not have the pygame library and keyboard library installed How can I fix this?
-            open the console Win + R -> cmd -> Enter (on Linux: Ctrl + Alt + T), there we register pip install pygame (or pip3 install pygame); pip install keyboard (or pip3 install keyboard)
+            open the console Win + R -> cmd -> Enter (on Linux: Ctrl + Alt + T), there we register pip install pygame (or pip3 install pygame)
-        Run the program only through "main.py "
+        Run the program only through "main.py"
         Do not close the console that opens at startup!!!
     Read more about the version of the game in version.txt